NordicSemiconductor/IOS-nRF-Mesh-Library/README.md

 The nRF Mesh library allows to provision Bluetooth mesh devices into a mesh network, configure them and send and receive messages.

-The library is compatible with the following [Bluetooth specifications](https://www.bluetooth.com/specifications/specs/?status=active&show_latest_version=1&keyword=mesh):
+The library is compatible with the following [Bluetooth specifications](https://www.bluetooth.com/specifications/specs/?types=adopted&keyword=mesh):
-- Mesh Profile 1.0.1 (with experimental support for Mesh Protocol 1.1)
+- Mesh Protocol 1.1 (backwards compatible with **Mesh Profile 1.0.1**)
-- Mesh Model 1.0.1
+- Mesh Model 1.1
 - Mesh Device Properties 2
 - Configuration Database Profile 1.0.1